Ultimate Guide to Nutrition for Strength Training

 In my opinion, 2-3 hours before training.

 Some people prefer an hour or even 30 minutes before.
 Which is fine, if it works for you I guess, but - eating this close to your workout leaves little time for digestion.
-You’re going to active your parasympathetic nervous system - the “rest and digest” functions that aren’t optimal for athletic performance.
+You’re going to activate your parasympathetic nervous system - the “rest and digest” functions that aren’t optimal for athletic performance.

 If you’re going to eat this close to your workout, make it something liquid, like a protein smoothie.
+And keep it light - 200 calories or less.

 The other issue with eating this close to a workout - it will blunt absorption of your pre-workout and effectively render it useless.